Where Does Cryptocurrency Come From?

 Technically, anyone can be a miner, but it’s a largely fruitless endeavor for most.
 It’s complicated, competitive, expensive if you fail — which is highly likely — and it gobbles up an enormous amount of power.

-But Some Is Not
+Some Crypto Is Not Mined

 Some cryptocurrency was never designed to replace fiat currency like the dollar.
 In other words, it was never meant to be used as money.
 This kind of non-mineable, unspendable cryptocurrency is usually generated to reward early investors in a new cryptocurrency launch, called an ICO (initial coin offering).